Remember to enter Amazon via the VDARE.com link and we get a commission on any purchases you make—at no cost to you!

 Dusty Baker Was Right!

 - We've been lectured for years that "race is only skin deep," that the only differences between races are surface features evolved to adapt humans to local climates.
 Now, though, a new dogma appears to be emerging - that race isn't even skin deep!
-Hmmm.
-The common perception among baseball fans that, say, Barry Bonds and Roger Clemens look different must be some kind of mass hallucination.

 - In fact, of course, racial differences are so blindingly obvious in sports that sports media have developed a particularly acute immune system to make sure that "the words don't match the pictures – my title for an article I once wrote about what we can learn about human diversity from sports, if we'd only think rigorously about what we see on ESPN.